tnurbek/shapfed/README.md

 ```

 ## Citation
-If you like the work, please consider citing us:
+If you like the work, please consider citing us and explore other works:

 ```bibtex
 @inproceedings{tastan2024redefining,